supercontainers/containers-wg/_ideas/container-technology-survey-plan.md

 Purpose of survey: To assess the community's opinion about container technologies for HPC specifically, and scientific computing generally.

 ### Main
-1. Determine the makeup of the community of people using container technologies for HPC applications (and possibly all scientific applications?)
+1. Determine the makeup of the community of people using container technologies for HPC applications (and possibly all types of scientific applications?)
 2. Determine the popularity of different container technologies for HPC applications (and science apps)
 3. Assess the opinions about current container technologies for HPC
 4. Assess who consumes containers vs. who develops containers vs. who configures container runtimes, registries, and other container technologies